RobbieNesmith/earthwalker/handlers/api/API.md

 GET /api/config/nolabeltileserver : get NoLabelTileServerURL

 POST /api/maps : new Map from JSON
+GET  /api/maps/all : get []Map of all Maps
 GET  /api/maps/{id} : get Map by MapID

 POST /api/challenges : new Challenge from JSON (also inserts ChallengePlaces)